liuqx315/Multiscale-pattern/doc/guide/source/linear_solvers/SLS.rst

 --------------------

-The type :c:type:`SlsMat`, defined in ``sundials_sparse.h`` is a pointer to a structure defining a generic matrix, and is used with all linear solvers in the SLS family:
+The type :c:type:`SlsMat`, defined in ``sundials_sparse.h`` is a pointer to a structure defining a generic compressed-sparse-column matrix, and is used with all linear solvers in the SLS family:

 .. c:type:: SlsMat